nhannguyen95/learning-notes/languages/javascript/scope-and-closure.md

 ## Scope

-Scope is (usually, see below) determined as compile time and is not actually created until runtime.
+Scope is (usually, see below) determined at compile time and is not actually created until runtime.
 In non-strict mode it can be also modified at runtime by using `eval` and `with`, this is bad practice and should be avoided:

 ```js
 // By using eval: